11 Communication Rules Every Couple Should Follow in Their Relationship

 Save it for another day

 If it doesn’t seem like the right moment to express yourself, (say your in-laws are over or you have a big meeting at work the next day), hold onto your feelings, and bring them up at a time when you’re alone with your S.O., in a calm space, and can both properly address them with care and rationality.
 “Just because something rubs you the wrong way about your mate, or you really want to say something to your S.O. that is bothering you about them, doesn’t mean you need to say it at all, and definitely not in the present moment,” says Bregman.
 “For example, when your husband is super hangry is probably not the right time to bring up X and Y ways he’s been insensitive to your emotional needs.
 That which might be rejected if expressed now, may actually be heard or absorbed by your S.O. if expressed at a different moment,” he adds.
-Find out the things happy couples do when they fight.

 Don’t use extremes